codingontheway/movie-suggestion-engine/README.md

 ##instructions

-1. you have to get an api key from https://www.themoviedb.org/ 2.replace the needed lines in src/app.js with your API key
+1. you have to get an api key from https://www.themoviedb.org/<br />
+2. replace the needed lines in src/app.js with your API key

 In the project directory, you can run: